The following are mini-reviews of books I read in 2005.

 Not bad, but nothing to write home about.
 The first 40% of the book drags on in Italy; the remaining 60% takes place in England and was a little more compelling.
 The only characters that seemed to show some worth - in my opinion - were old Mr. Emerson and, in a surprising twist left to the end, Charlotte.
 The phrase, "room with a view", has a concrete meaning at the beginning of the story, but is given an abstract turn later in the book.

-Project Gutenberg eBook: A Room With a View
+Project Gutenberg eBook: A Room with a View

 More turn-of-the-century mysteries ...